 The buying process is also much faster and simpler.
 From the signing of the sales agreement to the signing of the deed of sale and the move in, it takes an average of three months.

 More accessible prices

-The current “old” real estate market is characterized by a larger number of sellers.
-This situation therefore benefits future purchasers who have only the embarrassment of choice and very often the possibility of a substantial price negociation.
-A discount of 10,000 or 15,000 € on the displayed price is not rare.
+The current market of the real estate known as “old” is characterized by a greater number of salesmen.
+This situation benefits the future buyers who have only the embarrassment of the choice and very often, the possibility of negotiating appreciably the price.
+A discount of 10.000 or 15.000 € on the posted price is not rare.
 It allows to cover the notary’s fees or some repair works.
 There is no reason not to hope for a substantial capital gain if you plan to resell the property within four or five years.